 Monica Huggett, Artistic Director

-Monica Huggett was born in London, in 1953, the fifth of seven children.
+Monica Huggett was born in London in 1953, the fifth of seven children.
 She took up the violin at age six and at age sixteen entered the Royal Academy of Music as a student of Manoug Parikian.

-Monica’s recordings have won numerous prizes, and most recently, her CD “Flights of Fantasy” with Irish Baroque Orchestra, was named by Alex Ross in the New Yorker as Classical Recording of the Year for 2010.
-Her recording of J. S. Bach’s “Orchestra Suites for a Young Prince” with Gonzalo X. Ruiz (PBO principal oboist) and Ensemble Sonnerie was nominated for a Grammy™ Award and won the Diapason D’or in 2009.
-In March 2011, Monica Huggett and PBO recorded Bach’s St. John Passion for the Avie Label (UK), the Orchestra’s first complete studio recording of a major Baroque work.
+Monica’s recordings have won numerous prizes.
+Her CD “Flights of Fantasy” with Irish Baroque Orchestra was named by Alex Ross in The New Yorker as Classical Recording of the Year for 2010.
+Her recording of J. S. Bach’s “Orchestra Suites for a Young Prince” with Gonzalo X. Ruiz (PBO principal oboist) and Ensemble Sonnerie was nominated for a Grammy™ Award and won the Diapason d’Or in 2009.

 Recordings with PBO include a 2011 recording of Bach’s St. John Passion (Avie).
 This was followed by a 2014 release of “J. S. Bach Concertos for Oboe and Oboe d’amore” (Avie) featuring Gonzalo X. Ruiz, and a 2015 release of “J. S. Bach Concertos for One, Two and Three Violins.”
 In 2015, Juilliard Baroque, led by Monica, released its inaugural recording, “Couperin, Les Nations: Sonades, et Suites de Simphonies en Trio.”

 Monica lives in Portland, where she enjoys spending time in her garden and plans to buy a motorcycle.